Skip to main content

 </div>

-... to get a full event like the following as a result:
+... to get a structured event as a result:

 {